codeforamerica/document-transfer-service/doc/database.md

 | `DATABASE_PORT`     | The port of the database server.                                              | `5432`              | no       |
 | `DATABASE_USER`     | The user to connect to the database as.                                       | `postgres`          | no       |

-Note tha while the adapted can be changed, the service is designed to work with PostgreSQL, and therefore only bundles the `pg` gem by default in production.
+Note that while the adapted can be changed, the service is designed to work with PostgreSQL, and therefore only bundles the `pg` gem by default in production.
 `sqlite3` is included in test environments for testing purposes, and is not supported for production use.